E-commerce is a popular way to shop this year. Here’s how you can increase your online sales.

-Research shows that holiday spending is on the rise.
-Last year saw an increase of up to 4.8% over the previous year, and e-commerce businesses are benefiting from the trend.
-Buyers now embrace online shopping, and 61% of consumers are willing to buy from new retailers during the holidays.
+Research shows that holiday spending is on the rise, and e-commerce is seeing its biggest year yet as a result of the COVID-19 pandemic this year.
+Retailers are anticipating an increase of up to 5.2% over last year, and e-commerce businesses are benefiting from the trend.
+Buyers now embrace online shopping, and 74% of consumers are willing to buy from new retailers during the holidays.

-Over the past four years, I've worked with a hundred thousand different e-commerce stores.
-I've witnessed the following three strategies help increase sales year after year, and they can be utilized by your e-commerce site too.
+Over the past several years, I've worked with a hundred thousand different e-commerce stores.
+I've witnessed the following five strategies help increase sales year after year, and they can be utilized by your e-commerce site too.

 1. You can expand your product depth with print on demand.

-In every store we've studied and worked with over the past four years, there comes a time when selling the same product type starts to have diminishing returns.
+In every store we've studied and worked with, there comes a time when selling the same product type starts to have diminishing returns.
 Anytime your sales go down, the chances of growth become slim.
 Even the most engaged audience will reduce their purchases after they've bought a dozen T-shirts from you, even if the new design you've released is impressive.
 Introducing new product types helps reinvigorate your audience, and this is what print on demand offers your audience.

 Whether you are looking to sell some merchandise, test a new product or sell something to a niche market, print on demand is the best way to do it.
 Unlike traditional print technology, print-on-demand technology has evolved to a point where there are hundreds of different products you can make with no upfront investment in inventory.